oliviawestmacottssw/SSW.Rules.Content/rules/do-you-make-instructions-at-the-beginning-of-a-project-and-improve-them-gradually/rule.md

 In the prior rule:      [Do you review the documentation? we learnt of the 6 documents](/_layouts/15/FIXUPREDIRECT.ASPX?WebId=3dfc0e07-e23a-4cbb-aac2-e778b71166a2&TermSetId=07da3ddf-0924-4cd2-a6d4-a4809ae20160&TermId=951ffbf9-4066-42f3-a9b7-e0d8603e728b)

-There are 4 levels of project documentation.
+​There are 4 levels of project documentation.
 Documentation can start simple but ends up having a lot of manual steps.
-The best projects have simple documentation but more done automatically (level 4).
+The best projects have simple documentation but more done automatically (level 4).​​​

-### Level 1 - Lots of documentation step by step
+### Level 1 - Lots of documentation step by step​​​​​

-Add a document as a solution item and name it '\_Instructions.docx'
+Add a document as a solution item and name it '\_Instru​​ctions.docx'

-Tip: Microsoft Word documents are preferred over .txt files because images and formatting are important
+​​Tip: Microsoft Word documents are preferred over .txt files because images and formatting are important

 You can also break up this document into 4 smaller documents